celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 To read an entire EDS `Get` method is introduced.
 Internally it:

-- Gets serialized EDS Reader via `GetCAR`
+- Gets serialized EDS Reader via `Store.GetCAR`
-- Deserializes EDS // TODO Link to its own section
+- Deserializes EDS and validates it via `share.ReadEDS`
-  - Fills new `rsmt2d.ExtendedDataSquare` one by one with [`BlockReader`](https://github.com/ipld/go-car/blob/master/v2/block_reader.go#L16)
-- Recomputes and verifies against DataRoot and returns

-NOTE: It's not necessary, but API ergonomics/symmetry nice-to-have
+NOTE: It's not necessary, but an API ergonomics/symmetry nice-to-have

 ```go
 // Get reads EDS out of Store by given DataRoot.